scarrera03/house-price-analysis/README.md

 # 🏡 House Price Analysis

 This project uses regression techniques to predict house prices based on various features from a structured dataset.
-It compares a Linear Regression model and a Decision Tree model, evaluating their performance on a hold-out test set. using the Ames Housing dataset.
+It compares a Linear Regression model and a Decision Tree model, evaluating their performance on a hold-out test set using the Ames Housing dataset.

 ## Dataset
 The dataset contains 2,930 observations and 82 variables, describing residential properties in Ames, Iowa.
 It includes features such as:

 - Living area